OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 Qt6 provides `QProperty` as bindable property member.

 In QObject-derived classes, the appearance of `void setFoo(int)` and `int getFoo()` (or `int foo()`) is auto-detected as property `foo`.
 Here, you don't need `QtPropertyReader` and `QtPropertyWriter` annotations.
-However, QtJambi does not auto-detect read-only or write-only properties.
+For an existing property "foo" an available method `void resetFoo()` is considered to be the property's resetter.

 Likewise, signal `fooChanged` is auto-detected as corresponding notifier even without `QtPropertyNotify` annotation and method `bindableFoo()` returning `QBindable` is auto-detected as corresponding bindable even without `QtPropertyBindable` annotation.